 Bags should preferably have a square or rectangular reinforced base to support the shape of books.
 Only the child's name should appear on the bag, no other writing should appear on the school bag.
-A navy PEPPS sports bag is sold at the uniform shop.
+A navy PEPPS sports bag is sold at the clothing shop.

-Uniform Shop Hours - 2021
+Uniform Shop Hours - 2022

-Monday - Thursday: 07h00 - 14h15 Friday: 07h00 - 13h15
+Monday to Thursday 07h00 - 15h00 Monday to Friday 07h00 - 14h00